typefacedesign/document-driven-typedesign/ux/userjourneys.md

 ### Create a new Font Family (New User)

-* Chris is new to testmyfont.com and has not added any Font Families previously
+* Chris visits testmyfont.com for the first time
 * Chris is asked to create a Font Family to get started
 * Chris types in a name
 * Chris clicks the "Save" button